-- •Number of children and adolescent beneficiaries of transfers who access education and health services - Number of families and young beneficiaries of conditional and/ or non-conditional transfers - Number of women heads of household who receive assistance for prenatal care - · Number of subsidies granted to the elderly - Number of children, adolescents, and youth assisted by protection services to reestablish rights or Comprehensive and Traditional Services) - Buildings providing appropriate services for adolescents and youth, built and/or equipped - · Number of beneficiaries of social programs helped - · Number of families belonging to ethnic communities helped - Number of vulnerable migrants whose immigration status was regularized - Number of vulnerable migrants who received access to health, education, housing, or formal work - Number of vulnerable migrants who accessed basic services such as drinking water and sanitation, electricity, among others - Number of vulnerable migrants who accessed the financial system (both traditional and alternative financial services) - Number of vulnerable migrants helped and trained within the framework of community integration - Number of contents and audiovisual materials in an accessible language prepared and disseminated - Number of governmental and non-governmental agencies advised on care pathways. - Number of entities, organizations and family units provided technical assistance
+Eligible Category Description Sustainability Objectives Impact Reporting Metrics Socioeconomic People in vulnerable conditions, especially children, adolescents, young, and the Poverty reduction •Number of children and adolescent beneficiaries of transfers advancement and reduction elderly people End of hunger and who access education and health services of inequalities all forms of • Number of families and young beneficiaries of conditional and/ Financing of actions and measures to promote access by people living in malnutrition or non-conditional transfers conditions of vulnerability, especially children, adolescents, youth, and the elderly, Quality and access Number of women heads of household who receive assistance to safety net programs, such as subsidies of basic services or monetary and to basic services such for prenatal care inkind subsidies (including conditional and unconditional cash as health and Number of subsidies granted to the elderly transfers), psychosocial companionship, job opportunities, provision or education Number of children, adolescents, and youth assisted by improvement of the subsidies or services provided.
+Financing of actions that Social, employment protection services to reestablish rights or Comprehensive and contribute to comprehensive early childhood development at the pedagogical, and productive Traditional Services) psycho-social, or nutritional level. inclusion Buildings providing appropriate services for adolescents and Reduction of social youth, built and/or equipped Migrants vulnerable conditions inequalities Number of beneficiaries of social programs helped Access to basic Number of families belonging to ethnic communities helped Financing projects that support the socioeconomic development, labor services and decent Number of vulnerable migrants whose immigration status was formalization, and social integration of the vulnerable migrant population. housing regularized Empowerment of Number of vulnerable migrants who received access to health, People with disabilities women and girls and education, housing, or formal work ······································ end gender violence Number of vulnerable migrants who accessed basic services Financing projects that enable people with disabilities to improve their engagement such as drinking water and sanitation, electricity, among others in society, education, and the workplace by developing materials adapted to their Number of vulnerable migrants who accessed the financial needs, training their family members, adapting their environments, and providing system (both traditional and alternative financial services) inclusive services.
+Number of vulnerable migrants helped and trained within the framework of community integration Number of contents and audiovisual materials in an accessible Number of contents and audiovisual materials in an accessible language prepared and disseminated Number of governmental and non-governmental agencies advised on care pathways.
+Number of entities, organizations and family units provided technical assistance